Akryum/vue-virtual-scroller/README.md

 </footer>
 ```

-### Variable height mode
+### Variable size mode

 **⚠️ This mode can be performance heavy with a lot of items.
 Use with caution.**

-If the `itemHeight` prop is not set or set to `null`, the virtual scroller will switch to Variable height mode.
-You then need to expose a number field on the item objects with the height of the item element.
+If the `itemSize` prop is not set or set to `null`, the virtual scroller will switch to Variable size mode.
+You then need to expose a number field on the item objects with the size of the item element.

-**⚠️ You still need to set the height of the items with CSS correctly (with classes for example).**
+**⚠️ You still need to set the size of the items with CSS correctly (with classes for example).**

-Use the `heightField` prop (default is `'height'`) to set the field used by the scroller to get the height for each item.
+Use the `sizeField` prop (default is `'size'`) to set the field used by the scroller to get the size for each item.

 Example: